Gray-Stone/coco2yolo-seg-mod/README.md

+**This is a fork of repo (https://github.com/z00bean/coco2yolo-seg.git)[https://github.com/z00bean/coco2yolo-seg.git] with my custom edits and addition**

-Convert COCO segmentation annotation to YOLO segmentation format effortlessly with this Python package.
-The resulting annotations are stored in individual text files, following the YOLO segmentation format convention.
+Convert COCO segmentation annotation to YOLO segmentation format with the ".txt per image" format.
+Does auto val/train segmentation during conversion.

-# COCO to YOLO Segmentation Converter

-This repository contains a Python script for converting COCO segmentation annotations to YOLO segmentation format.
-The YOLO segmentation format is commonly used for training YOLO segmentation models.
+Separate script handles merging additional coco labels into existing yolo project.

+This repo only contain 2 simple python scripts, and are expected to be cloned and run by user.
+The script should be intuitive for modifying to custom needs.

 ## YOLO Segmentation Data Format

 The dataset format used for training YOLO segmentation models is as follows: